alephsecurity/xnu-qemu-arm64/README.md

 We will demonstrate the patch on [Ghidra] (you can use any other disassembler of your choice).

-Import the binary file `/Volumes/PeaceB16B92.arm64UpdateRamDisk/sbin/launchd`
+Import the binary file `/Volumes/PeaceB16B92.arm64UpdateRamDisk/sbin/launchd` and analyze it.

 ![](https://user-images.githubusercontent.com/9990629/74609174-37659a00-50f0-11ea-9633-a85b32375092.png)